xuzhengxiao/ml_exp/README.md

 * **analysize data and build a stable cross-validation dataset.**
 * data proprocessing,feature engineering and model training.
 * **analysize results,such as prediction distribution,error analysis and specific sample analysis.**
-* refine model or design new moedl according analysis result.
+* refine model or design new model according to analysis result.
 * emsemble.
 * return to beginning when necessary.